The web address for the Southwest mobile site is: mobile.southwest.com.

-NOTE: If one of the Passengers traveling on a multiple-passenger reservation does not qualify for online checkin (i.e., age-restricted, military, group, etc.), the other Passengers who do qualify will be able to check in and retrieve thier own boarding passes if their Rapid Rewards(r) number is associated with the trip and they are logged into the Southwest.com app on their phone.
+NOTE: If one of the Passengers traveling on a multi-passenger reservation does not qualify for online checkin (i.e., age-restricted, military, group, etc.), the other Passengers who do qualify will be able to check in and retrieve their own boarding passes if their Rapid Rewards(r) number is associated with the trip and they are logged into the Southwest.com app on their phone.

 The mobile site and app checkin process will check in all Passengers who have not yet checked in and will re-display the boarding group that was previously assigned to the Passenger(s) who have checked in.